Epistemology is the skeleton of the spiritual body.

 power to make decisions within the limits of response to his individual

-nature, his perception of conditions and his previously made choices or
+nature, his perception of conditions and his previously made choices or beliefs.

 is that most fundamental and powerful aspect of human volition that operates

-choose what to believe.
+taught.
 Choice is the human creative power that allows us

 to believe one idea or another in the realm of those things not knowable or